 Combined Time Off

-- Other personal reasons, including caring for members of the immediate family who are seriously ill and require care at home, or for children's doctors' appointments which cannot be scheduled outside of working hours.
+Combined Time Off (CTO) can be used for vacation, personal illness, doctor's appointments, and other personal reasons, including care of immediate family who are seriously ill and require care at home, and for children's doctors' appointments which cannot be scheduled outside of working hours.

-In a CTO system, it is not necessary to distinguish how the time is being used.
 Departments establish practices for providing notice of absences from work and for scheduling time away.
-Some departments whose workload is directly dependent on students being on campus take their time off when students are notin residence.
+Some departments whose workload is directly dependent on students being on campus take their time off when students are not in residence.
 Other departments schedule time off by mutual arrangement based upon the person's need and the department's workload.
-Normally employees will not be permitted to carry a negative balance.
-If there are extenuating circumstances, a written request for an exception maybe submitted to the Executive Director of Human Resources.
-The request should include a plan for replenishing the CTO balance.

-The applicable CTO accrual is credited to your account each payday and is prorated for employees who hold positions that are approved for less than 12 months.
-When using CTO, non-exempt employees record hours used.
-Exempt employees should report CTO taken in half or full day increments in order to preserve exempt status.
+- When using CTO, non-exempt employees record hours used.
+Exempt employees should report CTO in half or full day increments to preserve exempt status.